How to Prepare an Abbreviated 510(k)

 Silver Spring, Maryland 20993-0002

 We recommend that you send your 510(k) to FDA by a method which will provide a signed receipt of delivery, e.g., registered mail with a return receipt or a commercial delivery service.
 Submitters should receive an acknowledgment letter from FDA, including the assigned 510(k) number, within two weeks of delivery.
-If the 510(k) acknowledgement letter is not received after 2 weeks contact the Division of Small Manufacturers, International and Consumer Assistance (DSMICA) for assistance.
+If the 510(k) acknowledgement letter is not received after 2 weeks contact the Division of Industry and Consumer Education (DICE) for assistance.
 510(k) Submission Process describes the review process after the submission is received by FDA.

 Traditional, Special, and Abbreviated 510(k)s require the same 510(k) review fee.
 Do NOT send the fee with the submission.
 Information on how to submit the fee can be found at 510(k) Review Fees.